ygrek/extunix/README.txt

 A collection of thin bindings to various low-level system API.

-Our devise: "Be to Unix, what extlib is to stdlib"
+Our motto: "Be to Unix, what extlib is to stdlib"

  * Implement thin C bindings that directly map to underlying system API.
  * Provide common consistent ocaml interface: naming convention, exceptions.